Supplement: ODE Plugin Explanation¶

 }

-After that, a function which moves the simulation ahead by one step is called repeatedly until the simulation reaches the end.
-The activeSimBodies argument contains a pointer to the ODEBody object created for the simulation.
+After that, the function to advance the simulation by one step is called repeatedly until the simulation ends.
+The argument activeSimBodies contains pointers to the ODEBody objects to be simulated.

 bool ODESimulatorItem::stepSimulation(const std::vector<SimulationBody*>& activeSimBodies)